Are Children With Angelman Syndrome Really Happy?

-The majority of children with Angelman never learn to speak.
-Some never learn to walk.
-Children with Angelman have such frequent seizures that they often wear helmets for protection.
 And yet, one of the most common observations of children with Angelman is that they’re happy.
 This demeanor can be a stark contrast to many other children with NDDs, who may appear withdrawn or aloof.

 There is no cure for Angelman syndrome.
 Yet.
 Because we have identified the gene that causes Angelman syndrome, it’s possible that a cure will emerge in the near future.
 There’s no question that parents want a cure.
 But we might ask ourselves—are children with Angelman really happy?
 And if so, what are the implications for cures or treatments?

 To know if someone is happy, we would normally ask them, “Are you happy?”
 In most psychology research, you might ask this of the patient with a questionnaire or self-report.
 Given that most children with Angelman need an AAC device to communicate, however, it could be difficult to publish research in which kids with Angelman answer this question.